hetu-project/agentic-chaoschain/workshop.md

 ## Run Testnet Locally
 1. First build
-2. Then run this script to startup 20 HAC nodes locally.
+2. Then run this script to startup 3 HAC nodes locally.

-    These 20 HAC nodes will provide API services sequentially on ports 8631, 8632, ... ,8650
+    These 3 HAC nodes will provide API services sequentially on ports 8631, 8632, 8633.
     ```
     cd hac-node/script/
     ./local-hac-nodes.sh
     ```
-3. Start 20 agents.
-For each agent started, call the `Bind Agent` API to bind the agent to the corresponding HAC node.
-4. Call the `Submit Proposal` API to initiate a proposal process.

 If you want to see more, click here: [Run Manual](./run-manual.md)